|

 Additionally, switching your diet entirely without knowing how to do it right can make the whole transition much harder.

-Becoming vegan slowly is a great way to approach veganism.
+Becoming vegan gradually is a great way to approach veganism.
 The easiest way to start is to:

 In this article, I will share ideas, guidelines, and tips, when transitioning to veganism that hopefully can help you speed up the process and feel more comfortable with a 100% plant-based diet.